 Older children may be able to finish the servings specified at one sitting, offered 1 to 3 times a day.

-Avoid high sugar, salt or fat snacks
+Limit snacks which are high sugar, salt or fat

 - Offer toddlers snacks 2 to 3 hours after a main meal.
 Older children do well with 3 to 4 hour gaps between meals and snacks.
 Avoid offering snacks directly after a meal or as a replacement for main meals to avoid the habit of grazing.

-“If your child starts to ask for snacks shortly after main meals are not eaten or ask for snacks instead of completing the main meal, try to offer the meal again if it’s still available.
+“If your child starts to ask for snacks shortly after main meals are not eaten or asks for snacks instead of completing the main meal, try to offer the meal again if it’s still available.
 Otherwise, let your child know firmly that he/she will have to wait until the next planned snack timing before having the snack,” says Jasly Koo.

 Refrain from categorising foods as healthy and “unhealthy”